Center for Environmental Health Directory

 Director: Thomas Johnson, PhD

-Bureau staff assess the potential for exposures and risks when people come in contact with toxic substances through air, water, soil and food.
+Bureau staff assess the potential for exposures and risks from contact with toxic substances through air, water, soil, and food.

-• develop annual sportfish and game consumption advisories;
+• Develop annual sportfish and game consumption advisories for anglers and hunters

-• manage the emergency oil spill relocation program; and
+• Manage the emergency oil spill relocation program

-• Exposure Characterization & Response, Pat Fritz, ME
+• Exposure Characterization & Response, Nicole Vitillo, MPH

 • Risk Assessment, Kaycee Cole, MS